andytubeee/Binary-Search/README.md

 ## Chat

+For each user on the homepage, you can chat with them, this chat feature is running in real-time.
+You can find existing chatrooms in `/chat`, everything is saved (unlike Snapchat😊)

 ## Project

 Once you are logged in, go to `/project` to publish new projects to your account, or manage your existing project.